AvTeijlingen/Group_7_Machine_Learning/README.md

-# Group_7_Machine_Learning
+# TM10007_PROJECT

-Repository for the group assignment of Machine Learning
+Read the project guidelines (TM10007_projectguidelines) and work out your solution in the Jupyter Notebook (assignment.ipynb).
+NB: for the ECG dataset, please unzip the file 'ecg.zip' before loading it.